huixie90/cpp_papers/any_view.md

 While it may at first seem prohibitive, it is useful to remember the context in which `any_view` is used and what the alternatives to it are.

+The following benchmarks were compiled with clang 20 with libc++, with -O3, run on APPLE M4 MAX CPU with 16 cores.
+We have done the same benchmarks on a 8 core Intel CPU and they have very similar results.

 ### A naive micro benchmark: iteration over `vector` vs `any_view`

 Naively, one would be tempted to benchmark the cost of iterating over a `std::vector` and to compare it with the cost of iterating over `any_view`.